Peter A Allard School of Law

 Program at-a-glance

-- Format: 100% online instructor-supported program, offered in partnership with UBC Extended Learning
+• Format: 100% online and instructor supported with real-time sessions, offered in partnership with UBC Extended Learning

 You may also be interested in...